Kadam Tree

 Chemical contents:

-Alkaloids, Ursolic acid, Quercetin, tannin, Chlorogenic acid etc.
+Alkaloids, Ursolic acid, Quercetin, tannin, Chlorogenic acid, etc.

 Medicinal Properties:

-Antihepatotoxic, Anti-inflammatory, anthelmintic, hypoglycemic, diuretic, cardiac depressant, hypotensive, antipyretic, antibacterial, abortifacient and antifertility.
+Antihepatotoxic, Anti-inflammatory, anthelmintic, hypoglycemic, diuretic, cardiac depressant, hypotensive, antipyretic, antibacterial, abortifacient, and antifertility.

 One of the ingredients in